Lee Sin Build Guide by Fruity28

 If you want to do damage late game, this item is a must have.
 You don't really need it mid game and early game as Lee Sin doesn't make his transition till about 16 if your doing well.
 14 if your not doing so well.
 I would not buy this if your jungler is building like a carry.
 You'll need more defense so only build this when you have a tankier jungle.

 This is another item i would pretty much consider core on Lee Sin.
 If pretty much makes him tankier and gives him a second chance.
 Late game when you become a peeler you have to protect your AD carry.
-If you die then you won't be able to protect.
-With a second chance you can come back and peel more champs off him.
+If you die then you won't be able to protect him anymore.
+With a second chance you can come back and peel more champs off him, or just flat out kill people if your going for more of a damage threat.

 This item is just amazing.
 It gives you the quicksilver sash effect while still giving more magic resist and AD then Maw of Malmortius.
-This an item I consider core on Lee Sin
+This an item I consider core on damage Lee Sin.

 With the recipe change to this item its a great pick up for laning and during mid and late game you can build it into Randuin's Omen which is a very powerful item.